Sark0Z1/BlueprintBuster/README.md

 ## 3. Generated C++ Code Standards

-The Python translator `bp_translator.py` produces code that strictly conforms to the project's internal quality standards (TDD-06).
+The Python translator `bp_translator.py` produces code that strictly conforms to the project's internal quality standards.
 Any deviation from the rules below is considered a translator defect, not a reason to manually fix the template.

 ### 3.1.
 Zero Raw Pointers